 For those with a 100 % position with an external employer and an additional position of 20 % at UiO stipulated by the main employer, special rules on the pension qualifying period apply.
 Read more about the pension qualifying period for adjunct professors (Norwegian).

 Read more about membership of the Norwegian Public Pension Fund (spk.no) and about how you can gain access to your personal data.

 Other pension funds

 Some employees at UiO are members of Kommunal Landspensjonskasse (KLP) or other pension funds.
-This only concerns professor II and dentist instructors with membership in SPK through their principal employment.
+This only concerns adjunct professors and dentist instructors with membership in SPK through their principal employment.
 For comprehensive information contact the pension fund of your principal employer.

 Types of pensions

 Your retirement pension shall assure you of a living from the time you turn 67.